Ghana Prisons Service: Prisons

 There are 49 prison establishments in Ghana, including twelve major male prisons.
 These male prisons are located in Akuse, Kumasi, Sekondi, Tamale, Nsawam, Ho, Sunyani, Navrongo, Wa, Tarkwa, Winneba, and Cape Coast.
 The country also has seven major female prisons, located in Akuse, Ho, Nsawam, Sekondi, Sunyani, Kumasi, and Tamale.
 In addition, there are local prisons sited throughout the country.
 The James Camp Prison near Accra, and Ankaful near Cape Coast, are both Open Camp Prisons.
 Ghana's prisons house between 11,000 and 14,000 inmates, with females forming approximately 2% of the prison population.

-Prisons in Ghana are classified based on their level of security, and on the activities undertaken at the various establishments:
+Prisons in Ghana are classified based on their level of security, and on the activities undertaken at the various establishments.
+Prison establishment in Ghana includes Central prison, local prisons, female prisons, juvenile correctional centers, and open Camp Prison.
+Open Camp Prisons such as the James Camp Prison and Ankaful Open Camp Prison are designed to facilitate rehabilitation of selected low-risk inmates through agricultural activities, vocational training and other productive work programs intended to prepare them for reintegration into society.
+The Ghana Prison Service also operate prison farms and prison industries as part of its rehabilitation and skills development initiatives.